-A foreign exchange swap (FX swap or Forex swap) is on other hand a simultaneous purchase and sale of identical amounts of one currency for another with two different value dates (typically spot to forward).
+A foreign exchange swap (FX swap or Forex swap) is a simultaneous purchase and sale of identical amounts of one currency for another with two different value dates (typically spot to forward).

 The spot transaction constitutes one leg of the FX swap while the forward is the other leg.

-British Company A primarily uses GBP, but has received a payment in EUR.
-Company A know that they have a bill to pay in EUR on May 31st , a date which is two months away.
+British Company A primarily uses GBP but has received a payment in EUR.
+Company A knows that they have a bill to pay in EUR on May 31st, a date which is two months away.

-They now have GPB to use in Britain right away, but also known the exact cost of the EUR that they will need on May 31st.
+They now have GPB to use in Britain right away, but also know the exact cost of the EUR that they will need on May 31st.

 Foreign Exchange Futures (FX Futures) are standardized forward contracts.
 Since they are standardized, they can be easily and efficiently traded.

 An FX future is a futures contract to exchange one currency for another at a predetermined exchange rate at a predetermined date.
 FX futures contracts can be used for hedging as well as for speculation.